blarmon/Gratitude-Journal/README.md

 ## Index

 Has a form for users to submit a new journal, as well as a spot to review their last few journals.
 Inaccessible to unauthenticated users.

 ## Explore

 The landing page for unauthenticated users.
 If a user is unauthenticated this page will have buttons to register or login at the top.
 There is a search function that will do a case insensitive search (i_contains) against both users and journals (title, body, and tags).
-The section on the right shows the lastest few available public journals from any user on the site.
+The section on the right shows the latest few available public journals from any user on the site.

 ## Feed

 This page shows all public journals from your followed users in reverse chronological order.
+Inaccessible to unauthenticated users.

 ## Profile